 The extent to which you must know your business and follow its developments against the background of sanctions will vary between jurisdictions and according to the size and type of business.
 As a general remark, several jurisdictions, including the EU, support a risk-based approach to sanctions which allows you to scrutinise your business according to the sanctions risk of the particular business area.
+Additionally, OFAC has published guidance emphasizing the importance of a risk-based compliance program.
 This means that you should know and check your business areas with a high risk potential more closely than those with a lower risk potential.